 <script async data-uid=”c1dc017947″ src=”https://f.convertkit.com/c1dc017947/124299cf4a.js”></script>

 This blog post should not be construed as medical advice.
-I’m not a doctor or a yoga teacher, just a yoga enthusiast who has suffered with the debilitating neurological condition dystonia since 2010.
+I’m not a doctor or a yoga teacher, just a yoga enthusiast and yoga teacher in training who has suffered with the debilitating neurological condition dystonia since 2010 and ulcerative colitis since 2018.
 Yoga for natural chronic pain management has worked for me not as a cure, but as a tool to help manage the complexities of my condition.